 There a few ways to collect first-party data:

-Ruler allows you to create your own first-party cookies directly on your own domain, which means you can track users through every session and engagement.
-This allows you to track your lead sources and attribute your closed sales back to your marketing.
+Ruler allows you to create your own first-party cookies directly on your own domain, so you can keep tabs on users throughout their visits and interactions.

 We have a guide on how Ruler tracks full customer journeys, which tells you everything you need to know.

-Contextual targeting is one approach that marketers are using to address the ban on third-party cookies.
+Contextual targeting is one approach that marketers are using to address the decline of third-party cookies.

 With third-party cookies being phased out, contextual targeting offers an alternative way for advertisers to reach their target audience.